 Proctor charges $20 per hour with a minimum of three hours to hang out with an elderly parent, join them at lunch, take them shopping or haul them to and from appointments.

 "I'm a people person," she said.
 "I really know seniors very well.
+I'm very patient.
+I'll go most places that they want me to go."

 While Proctor's business model is creative, she is by no means alone in the field of offering elder companionship.
 Several companies, many that offer health care, have branched into the growing field of helping elderly people with day-to-day chores.
 Keith Beck started his own Visiting Angels elder care franchise in Livermore after struggling to deal with his aging parents' needs in Texas while he lived in California.